kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 For a step-by-step walkthrough before the reference details, see [JDBC Database](../guides/database-jdbc.md) and [Advanced JDBC Database](../guides/database-jdbc-advanced.md).

-## Entity { #entity }
+## View { #view }

-An entity is a representation of data from a database in the form of a class with fields.
+A view is a representation of data from a database in the form of a class with fields.

-Entities used as a return value must contain a single public constructor.
+Views used as a return value must contain a single public constructor.
 This can be either a default constructor or a constructor with parameters.
-If Kora finds a constructor with parameters, the entity object will be created based on it.
+If Kora finds a constructor with parameters, the view object will be created based on it.
 In the case of an empty constructor, the fields will be filled [via setters](https://docs.oracle.com/cd/E19316-01/819-3669/bnais/index.html).

 ===! ":fontawesome-brands-java: `Java`"